 You’ll explore a diverse range of optional subjects while meeting the Qualifying Law Degree requirements for training as a solicitor or barrister.
 Throughout the course, you'll develop your knowledge of key areas of English and European Union law and human rights, as well as valuable transferable skills.
 You'll also benefit from access to activities including mooting, the Mansfield Law Society, employment fairs and expert speakers.

 In this Law (LLB) degree you’ll gain a detailed understanding of legal rules, their contexts and application, as well as developing transferable skills in communication, independent research, teamwork and public speaking.
-As one of the biggest law schools in the country, we also offer a wide range of optional modules.

 Our expert teaching team have numerous links to employers, professional bodies and international organisations.
 In addition, you’ll benefit from high-quality classroom teaching enhanced by an online learning environment, academic skills support, mentoring, and careers guidance including workshops, fairs and work placements.
 There’s also a lively programme of events and outside speakers organised through the Mansfield Law Society – the president of which is a Supreme Court judge.

 To help you become familiar with the courtroom environment and hone your presentation skills, you’ll have access to our mock courtroom, complete with dock, witness box and public gallery.
 This excellent facility helped two of our legal students to come an impressive fifth place out of 64 universities in the ESU National Mooting Competition 2012.